 Feedback and advice on your workshop activities and your medal-winning activities will be given in class either upon request or as the teaching team observe you.
-You will also receive feedback on activities from the NoobLab environment.
+You will also receive feedback on activities directly from the NoobLab environment.
+Answers and feedback to in-class questions and tests will be given immediately afterwards, as part of the scheduled event in which the question/test takes place.

 You may also receive feedback and/or feedforward by email from the team commenting on your progress as a whole, and general feedback/feedforward will be available for the cohort as a whole on Studyspace.

 It is important to pay close attention to feedback when it is received.